Patrick F. Ledger, Chief Executive Officer

 - Blending coal, which results in higher efficiencies and fuel savings leading to lower and more stable rates for members, and

-- Managing generating unit maintenance.
-His team has conducted 10 successful major overhauls on a six-year cycle and 30 annual overhauls.
+- Managing generating unit operations and maintenance.
+His team has conducted 12 successful major overhauls on a six-year cycle and 30 annual overhauls.

-Shane began working for Arizona G&T Cooperatives in 1985 at Apache Generating Station.
+Shane began working for Arizona G&T Cooperatives in 1984 at Apache Generating Station.
 He transferred to the Benson headquarters as a power systems controller in 1991, and moved to power trading in 1999.
 In 2004, Shane became systems control manager.
 In 2007, he was promoted to manager of systems operations, where his responsibilities included the pre-schedule and transmission billing departments.
 In 2011, another promotion made him director of systems operations.
+He became executive director in October 2017.

 Pete Scott has been with Arizona G&T Cooperatives since December 2011.
 He has more than 20 years of finance and accounting experience.
 Before joining Arizona G&T Cooperatives, he was director of finance and human resources and assistant secretary to the board at Labcyte Inc., a biotech manufacturing company in California’s Silicon Valley.
 At Labcyte, he oversaw the financial operations of a worldwide technology company with subsidiaries in five countries.
 He helped the company raise several rounds of private equity investment, managed the financial and accounting details of two corporate mergers, and negotiated and managed numerous private lines of credit and venture debt.